 When you know what market to target with your product and service you will no longer waste time and resources on markets that you will not be profitable in.
 Accurately allocating your assets across your markets with help you acquire economies of scale.

 Other Types of Market Segmentation

 Market Segmentation doesn’t just stop at the 4 main types we have looked at.
-There are many different varieties of segmentations that you can use to target your market.
-Lets have a look at a few more.
+There are many different varieties of segmenting that you can use to target your market.
+Let’s have a look at a few more.

 Value Segmentation, also known as Transactional Segmentation, groups together customers who have similar spending patterns.
 Customer segmentation models are often used by businesses to target audiences.

-Transactional Segmentation uses a RFM Modelling-Recency, Frequency, Monetary- to source the businesses most valuable customers.
+Transactional Segmentation uses an RFM Modelling-Recency, Frequency, Monetary- to source the business’s most valuable customers.

-Take an online clothing brand for example, if a customer spends on average £100 ever time they shop online with them then the clothing brand will target this customer with their more expensive clothing.
+Take an online clothing brand for example; if a customer spends on average £100 every time they shop online with them then the clothing brand will target this customer with their more expensive clothing.

 Likewise, if a customer likes to save money and will only spend £40 when they shop online then the clothing brand may target them with discounts and offers to entice them onto their website.